13 Jobs That Will Be Gone Within 20 Years

 Hailing a taxi was once a common occurrence in big cities like New York or Chicago.
 Now, Uber and Lyft have taken over, and traditional taxi drivers are struggling.

-The dispatchers who send those cabs where they are needed also are in less demand.
+The dispatchers who send those cabs where they're needed are also in less demand.

 Machine workers